frehner/matchismo/README.md

 matchismo
 =========

-iOS Swift Program.
+iOS Swift App.
 Was assigned as homework for my IS 543 Swift iOS development class.
+A card matching game, plus more!

-The following were the requirements of the assignment
+Requirements for Part 1
 =========

 Required Tasks